stzyx/coolchat/README.md

-##frist attempt in real time websocket connections and APIs
+## frist attempt in real time websocket connections and APIs\n
 shit was cool